tiltime/livingos-frontend-challenge-2019/README.md

 ## How to submit

-Fork this repository and send me to hireme@thelivingos.com when you're done an assignment.
+Fork this repository and send your repo to hireme@thelivingos.com when you're done an assignment.

 And also when you have a question.
 Feel free to contact us.